Jinshinkan Australia | Traditional Iaidō and Jōdō in Australia

 No previous martial arts experience required.

 Training begins with etiquette, posture, basic movement, and awareness.
-Visitors should feel welcomed into a disciplined space, not tested at the door.
+New visitors are welcomed into a disciplined space and guided step by step.

 About Jinshinkan